NxPKG/khulnasoft-docs/content/pages/platform/deploy-hooks.md

 ### Strapi

-In your Strapi Admin Panel, you can set up and configure webhooks to enhance your experience with Cloudflare Pages.
+In your Strapi Admin Panel, you can set up and configure webhooks to enhance your experience with Khulnasoft Pages.
 In the Strapi Admin Panel:

 1. Navigate to **Settings**.
 2. Select **Webhooks**.
 3. Select **Add New Webhook**.
 4. In the **Name** form field, give your new webhook a unique name.
-5. In the **URL** form field, paste your unique Cloudflare Deploy Hook URL.
+5. In the **URL** form field, paste your unique Khulnasoft Deploy Hook URL.

 In the Strapi Admin Panel, you can configure your webhook to be triggered based on events.
-You can adjust these settings to create a new deployment of your Cloudflare Pages site automatically when a Strapi entry or media asset is created, updated, or deleted.
+You can adjust these settings to create a new deployment of your Khulnasoft Pages site automatically when a Strapi entry or media asset is created, updated, or deleted.

-Be sure to add the webhook configuration to the [production](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/installation.html) Strapi application that powers your Cloudflare site.
+Be sure to add the webhook configuration to the [production](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/installation.html) Strapi application that powers your Khulnasoft site.

 ![Configuring Deploy Hooks with Strapi](/images/pages/platform/strapi.png)